gbotkin3/ECE4803_Project/README.md

 # ECE8803_Final_Project
 DRSS Severity Classification on OCT images

-# Abstract
+# Description

-By looking at the visulization of a set of data, is it possible to predict the performance of models relative to each other for the purpose of enabling reliably choosing the best performing model?
+By looking at the visulization of a set of data, is it possible to predict the performance of models relative to each other for the purpose of enabling reliably choosing the best performing model for a dataset?

-## Repository Setup
+## Repository Layout

 - ECE8803_FINAL_PROJECT
   - code/
   - data_files/
     - (Manually Placed) Prime_FULL/
   - results/
     - figures/
   - report_figures/